patriani/shellVpower/README.md

   - quit :
     - shVpower> quit
-    - shVpower> quit ; ls (ls wont execute)
+    - shVpower> quit ; ls ("ls" wont execute)
-    - shVpower> ls ; quit (print ls and quit)
+    - shVpower> ls ; quit (print "ls" return and quit)

 PS: the space between command and ';' is important.
 Don't use without it, will not compile and request for a new input.
-Just one more thing.
-The limit of input lenght is 512.
+Just one more thing, the max limit of input lenght is 512.